 Employees should follow the organisation’s grievance procedure when complaining of bullying by a manager.
 Typically, this would mean submitting the grievance in writing to the employee’s line manager, who should then forward it to another manager to investigate.
 If this is not practicable, the complaint should be directed to the manager’s manager or the human resources department.

-When an employee brings a grievance that a manager has bullied them, it’s critical that you examine the accusation quickly, equitably, and decisively.
+When an employee brings a grievance that a manager has bullied them, it’s critical that you examine the accusation quickly, fairly and decisively.
 The longer an issue is left unresolved, the more difficult it will be to address it.

 This will entail investigating the matter, gathering evidence, and ascertaining the version of events from both parties, as well as any relevant witnesses.